 In metros, the clash between traditional expectations and global lifestyles has created volatile tensions within marriages.
 Women’s financial independence has redefined power equations at home, but also, unexpectedly, reshaped the profile of perpetrators.
 Once seen only as victims of domestic violence, women now appear more often as conspirators or killers in such crimes.

-This isn’t just a story of passion gone wrong; it’s a reflection of a society losing its emotional compass.
+This isn’t just a story of passion gone wrong; it’s a reflection of a society that has lost its emotional compass.
 Love, once rooted in commitment, has become a consumer product.
 Relationships today last only as long as the thrill does; once the spark dies, what follows is not heartbreak, but bloodshed.

 Love must be more than physical freedom; it must carry moral responsibility.
 When relationships lose sensitivity, passion mutates into poison.
 The digital-age romance has turned from ‘swipe and chat’ to ‘suspect and control’.